 The post The Grinch Who Stole Christmas for Target’s Brand and Customers appeared first on Application Security.

 It has been several years since Gartner first made their prediction that Citizen Developers will create at least 25% of business applications by 2014.
 We have quite a few of these at Intel, and I recently shared one of my … Read more >

-The post Mobile Access: Citizen Developers Empowered by APIs and HTML5 appeared first on Application Security.
+The post Mobile Access: Citizen Developers Empowered by APIs and HTML5 appeared first on API Management.

 Securosis has a new analyst report out called “API Gateways: Where Security Enables Innovation”.
 The paper describes how API gateways simultaneously enable security and software development.
 It shows how security can be enforced practically, without becoming an impediment to productivity … Read more >

 De-identifying Data in APIs I was catching up on my RSS feeds over the weekend, reading all the things I missed while I was at IDF, when I saw this great post from Kin Lane calling for “A Masking, Scrubbing, … Read more >

 My colleague Blake posted yesterday with a response to Daniel Jacobson’s thought-provoking post, “Why you probably don’t need an API strategy”.
 Blake spells out some pretty clear reasons why you do need an API strategy and outlines some of the different … Read more >

 Last week I (along with many other Intel Employees and customers) attended the Intel Developer Forum at the Moscone Center in San Francisco.
 I was impressed with the range of mobile application development tools showcased, along with the new devices … Read more >

 According to Gartner API Management + SOA Governance = Application Services Governance.
 This year’s Magic Quadrant reflects that change, updating the title as well as some of the participants.
 It has been nearly two years since Gartner’s final “SOA Governance” Magic … Read more >